sporto/elm-tutorial/010_foundations/imports_and_modules.md

   ...
 ```

-In the first one we use only import the `Html` module and use the fully qualified path `Html.Html`.
+In the first one we only import the `Html` module and use the fully qualified path `Html.Html`.

 In the second one we expose the `Html` type from the `Html` module.
 And use the `Html` type directly.